Pokomo people: Lower Pokomo (Milanchini)

 In these sub-tribes, clans range from three to nine in either sub-tribe, and they are mostly found cutting across the eleven sub-tribes.
-The same clan may have different reference names across sub-tribe.
+The same clan may have different reference names across sub-tribes.
 The Zubaki sub-tribe is the largest amongst the Pokomo sub-tribes.
 It has nine clans: Karhayu, Meta, Jabha, Kinaghasere, Garjedha, Utah, Ilani and Kinakala.

-The word "Tana", Tana River, and its origin
+Tana River and name origins

-The word "Tana" came from early Europeans who brought Christianity.
-The UP may have known of other rivers, including Chana Maro or River Maro, while the LP referred to the "River Tana" as "Tsana" ("river") as to them this was the only river and others were referred to as Muho or Mukondo - "streams".
+The name "Tana" originated from early European Christian missionaries.
+The UP may have known of other rivers, including Chana Maro or River Maro, while the LP referred to the river as "Tsana" ("river").
+To them, this was the primary river, and others were referred to as Muho or Mukondo ("streams").
 "Chana" also means "river".

-When the first Europeans came to Tana River for the purpose of spreading Christianity, they found it difficult to pronounce the word "Tsana" and found it easier to say "Tana".
+When the first European missionaries arrived at the Tana River, they reportedly found it difficult to pronounce the word "Tsana" and adapted it to "Tana".

 Culture

-Pokomo culture incorporates rules, rituals, humour and glamour.
-Pokomo culture was exported to Lamu Archipelago and its surrounding islands, Nkasija and to the Comoro Islands.
+Pokomo culture incorporates specific rules and rituals.
+Pokomo culture was exported to the Lamu Archipelago and its surrounding islands, Nkasija and to the Comoro Islands.

-The story is told that the name Lamu came from the word Muyamu, which means "in-laws", that is, the Pokomo intermarried with Arabs during the 12th to 13th century.
-This could be traced in the Lamu Museum, where Pokomo artifacts can be viewed.
-During this time the Swahili culture was developing.
-In-breeding between Pokomos and Arabs in Lamu is one possible origin of Swahili people, Swahili culture and the Swahili language (which evolved from Kingozi language) in East Africa as indicated in Nurse and Spears' book The Swahili, Reconstructing the History and Language of an African Society 800–1500.
-In Bishop Steers' biography (1869) he wrote about Liongo Fumo, whose grave, water well and settlement can all be found in Ozi village.
+According to folk tradition, the name Lamu came from the word Muyamu, which means "in-laws", indicating that the Pokomo intermarried with Arabs during the 12th to 13th centuries.
+Pokomo artifacts are displayed in the Lamu Museum.
+During this time, the Swahili culture was developing.
+Intermarriage between Pokomos and Arabs in Lamu is one possible origin of the Swahili people, Swahili culture and the Swahili language (which evolved from the Kingozi language) in East Africa, as indicated in Nurse and Spears' book The Swahili, Reconstructing the History and Language of an African Society 800–1500.
+In Bishop Steers' biography (1869), he wrote about Liongo Fumo, whose grave, water well and settlement can all be found in Ozi village.

-Strong evidence of Pokomo culture influence was found in Pate Island, where most of the Islamic teachers (Sheikhs) are Pokomos.
-Probably the name "Comoro" was derived from the Pokomo name "Komora".
-In fact, the Comoroans and the Pokomo communicate and understand one another as confirmed by Nurse.
+Evidence of Pokomo cultural influence has been found on Pate Island, where many of the Islamic teachers (Sheikhs) are Pokomos.
+The name "Comoro" may have been derived from the Pokomo name "Komora".
+The Comoroans and the Pokomo can communicate and understand one another, as noted by Nurse.

-The Pokomos are the only tribe in the world with Kingozi language in use today.
-Kingozi language is the precursor of Swahili as quoted on page 98 in The Periplus of the Erythraean Sea: Travel and Trade in the Indian Ocean.
-The Pokomo culture is rich in folk tales, songs, dances, weddings, arts/artifacts to name but just a few.
-In closer comparison, Pokomo culture resembles that of West Africans and they share names with them.
+The Pokomo are the only ethnic group that continues to use the Kingozi language.
+The Kingozi language is the precursor of Swahili, as quoted on page 98 in The Periplus of the Erythraean Sea: Travel and Trade in the Indian Ocean.
+Pokomo culture includes folk tales, songs, dances, weddings and traditional arts.

 Folklore

-Stories were used to affect behaviour.
-For example, a story that when you whistle during the night, you will encounter a spirit being (seha).
-This was meant to teach the children not to whistle during the night to avoid disclosing their location to an enemy.
+Stories were traditionally used to influence behaviour.
+For example, a story warned that whistling during the night would cause an encounter with a spirit being (seha).
+This was meant to teach children not to whistle at night to avoid disclosing their location to enemies.